Updated on March 24, 2023

 While you can DIY some of the repair work, leaving this to a professional is better.
 Depending on the severity of the problem, you may have to spend between $75 and $150.
 HVAC specialists may also charge by the hour.
 However, you should be aware that these hourly rates tend to be higher than the flat-rate charges.

-Whether you choose a routine maintenance plan or call an HVAC repair company, it’s important to take care of the unit.
+Whether you choose a routine maintenance plan or call an HVAC repair company, taking care of the unit is important.
 The best way to do this is by changing the filters regularly.
 Using high-efficiency pleated filters with electrostatic charges will help trap the smallest particles.
 You should change them every 90 days, and be sure to keep a minimum of 2 feet between the unit and the ground.
 You should also make sure to clean the outside area of the unit, as dust and debris may prevent airflow.

 A common problem that homeowners face when it comes to HVAC repair is an unpleasant odor in the home.
 This can be caused by a refrigerant leak, burned circuit boards, and drainage issues.
 In some cases, the problem may be as simple as a dirty filter, but other issues can cost you a few hundred dollars or more.